 “He’s a Florida, South Florida guy and so, Peanut Butter Jelly,” Mathis said.
 “For him to be as big as he is and for him to move that fast, it’s still kind of amazing to me.”

 As fun as it may be, it also carries a larger message.
 It’s something Mathis, a close friend, instilled in Jean Francois early on in Indianapolis.

 Market your brand.

-An example came during Jean Francois' first year with the Colts in 2013 as Indianapolis was being blown out by Arizona.
+Jean Francois didn't know how much Mathis' message would influence his future life -- and his path as an entrepreneur -- during his first year with the Colts as Indianapolis was being blown out by Arizona.
 Jean Francois had two sacks.
 Even though convention combined with score would say it wasn’t time to celebrate, Mathis didn’t care.
 “Peanut Butter Jelly Time,” which Jean Francois does honoring his Miami roots, had to arrive.

 “When people say your name, that’s your brand.
 You are your brand and when you hear people say your name, it’s a brand and you don’t want them to say anything negative about it,” Jean Francois said.
 “You want them to say a positive, a smart guy, mature.
 You got to start building your brand, even rookie, from the day you get in.

 “And they may do it a little bit different now, but you got to build your brand.
 Once this logo goes away from your head and that name from your back, what are you now?
 Now you really are a brand.
 You don’t work for nobody, you work for yourself, and now you have to pull in your own money so you have to figure out where your brand stands.”

 Jean Francois figured out his brand early.
 Drafted in 2009 by San Francisco in the seventh round out of LSU, he quickly became known for the dance.
 But he wanted more.
 As he established himself in the league, he sought out a financial adviser to help manage his money.